-During 2024 we will be reviewing our practices and governance procedures against the recently published voluntary Academy Trust Governance Code and reflecting upon the Code's core principles.
+Trustees have reviewed our practices and governance procedures against the voluntary Academy Trust Governance Code and reflected upon the Code's core principles.

 Implementation of governance

 The Trust board has overall responsibility for the activity, integrity and setting the strategy of the Trust and has a statutory duty as part of its role, to ensure high standards of governance through clear and robust accountability arrangements at all levels.
 Trustees hold the chief executive officer to account for this delivery, who in turn delegates the executive responsibility to the head of governance who is responsible for reporting to the Trust board on the governance agenda and that any supporting strategy documents are implemented and evaluated effectively.